p360-workshop/DevDays-2020/Elasticsearch/05-lab.md

     https://kibana.workshop.providerdataplatform.net

+2. Open 'Dev Tools' from the Left Drop down menu

-1. To List the Indexes
+3. To List the Indexes

     GET /_cat/indices

-2. Get the data from the Index
+4. Get the data from the Index

     GET /your_IndexName/_search